ceorron/stable-inplace-sorting-algorithms/README.md

 Adaptive version of stable_quick_sort and intro_sort use a more complex function for finding a pivot, this has a minor, but non zero, overhead.
 This is to avoid the probable worst case performance that occurs in quick_sort when the input data is flat (aka many items in the input list are equal) or when the input is already sorted/partially sorted.
 Meaning these versions of algorithms stable_quick_sort and intro_sort perform much better in scenarios where there are some equal/sorted items in the input list, and so should be prefered, but are otherwise identical to those algorithms.

-hybrid_zip_sort and hybrid_merge_sort are both hybird sorting algorithms, combining insertion_sort with their respective algorithms, and as a result are faster variations of zip_sort and merge_sort respectively.
+hybrid_rotate_merge_sort, hybrid_zip_sort and hybrid_merge_sort are hybird sorting algorithms, combining insertion_sort with their respective algorithms, and as a result are faster variations of rotate_merge_sort, zip_sort and merge_sort respectively.

 binary_insertion_sort is a re-thought insertion_sort that searches in the sorted part of the list using binary search to find the insertion point.
 The algorithm is still O(n<sup>2</sup>), best and worst case, but now only does O(n log n) comparisons and so is faster in some cases.
 NOTE binary_insertion_sort is still slower than insertion_sort when sorting a small number of items.

+rotate_merge_sort (and hybrid_rotate_merge_sort), are merge sort like algorithms that use binary search and rotate to merge 2 sorted lists in-place.
+They are both faster than zip_sort/hybrid_zip_sort and merge_sweep_sort.
+These implementation were inspired by this video https://www.youtube.com/watch?v=AgnSL2ohk2M&t=971s but are simpler implementations of this idea.

 inplace_merge_sort and hybrid_inplace_merge_sort were added for comparison with zip_sort and merge_sweep_sort.
 As the most common in-place merge sort algorithms in use.
 They have O(n log n) comparisons/time complexity, but perform many more swaps/moves to be efficient when compared with those algorithms.